medmaca/PGCNA/README.md

 ##Overview
-We have endeavoured to make the process of using PGCNA as simple as possible, intentionally limiting the number of options so that users are not overwhelmed with choices.
-The default parameters will give good results -- most users will only want to alter the **--corrChunk** option depending on amount of available RAM.
+We have endeavoured to make the process of using PGCNA as simple as possible, there are relatively few user choices.
+The default parameters will give good results and most users will only want to alter the **--corrChunk** option depending on amount of available RAM (see **Common options**)

+###Note on terminology
+The louvain/FastUnfold method **clusters** the network, each run will produce a **clustering** of the data and each of these will contain individual **clusters/modules** (the terms are used interchangeably).
+Each time louvain/FastUnfold is run, due to a random start position, it will produce a different result and though these results are highly related they differ in exact gene/module groupings.
+PGCNA used the louvain/FastUnfold modularity score to rank the different clusterings of the data (number set with -n, --fuNumber parameter) and select the best (number set with -r, --fuRetain parameter) for output.

 ##Usage
 ###Input file

 The input file for PGCNA should be an expression file that has the format of unique identifiers (genes/probes etc.) in the first column, with the remaining columns containing the expression values across the samples.
 Redundancy of identifiers is not allowed and must be dealt with before processing with PGCNA.
-The default is for a tab separated file with a single line of header -- however, this can be altered with the (--fileSep and --headerL paramters respectively).
+The default is for a tab separated file with a single line of header -- however, this can be altered with the (--fileSep and --headerL parameters respectively).

 PGCNA is run via the **pgcna.py** script: